Is Medellín Safe for Tourists in 2026?

 How Medellín Compares to Other Cities Americans Visit.

 The fear of Colombia is not proportional to the actual risk.
-It is proportional to the reputation Colombia earned in the 1980s and 1990s — a reputation that has not caught up to 2026 reality.
+It is proportional to the reputation Colombia earned in the 1980s and 1990s and is a reputation that has not caught up to 2026 reality.

 The Colombia of Narcos is historical fiction applied to modern geography.
 Pablo Escobar has been dead for 33 years.
 The Medellín Cartel was dismantled decades ago.
 Organized crime still exists in rural areas and border zones, but it has zero impact on daily life in major cities.